 “When I finally found myself equipped with the confidence, I was in my second year at UBC.
 I launched my first business, selling vinyl and chalkboard wall decals for students/renters who couldn’t damage their walls.
 It was a pretty epic fail!
 But it turned out to be the biggest blessing as it gave me the golden nuggets of knowledge that made all the difference when I started SmartSweets.”

 Like countless entrepreneurs before her, Tara realized early in creating SmartSweets that she didn’t have all the answers.
-Turning to a network of mentors enabled her to turn her vision into a reality.
+Having a network of mentors enabled her to turn her vision into a reality.

 Looking to the Future